Joshi-Yagnik/Joshi-Yagnik/README.md

 -->
 ## 🚀 About Me

-I'm a **Cloud & DevOps Engineer (Immediate Joiner)** from 🇮🇳 **India**, passionate about
-cloud infrastructure, automation, and CI/CD pipelines.
-I enjoy learning and working with modern DevOps tools to build **scalable and reliable systems**.
+I'm a **B.Tech IT student at Ganpat University** 🇮🇳 India, on a journey into the world of
+**Cloud Computing, DevOps, and Full-Stack Development**.

+I’m passionate about building real-world applications, automating workflows, and learning how modern systems scale in production.
+My journey is focused on **learning by doing**, experimenting with tools, and continuously improving my technical skills.

 ---

 ### 🔭 Currently Exploring
-- AWS
+- AWS cloud services
+- Docker & containerization
-- Kubernetes (EKS)
+- Kubernetes (basics to EKS)
+- CI/CD pipelines (GitHub Actions, GitLab CI/CD)
-- Terraform
+- Terraform (Infrastructure as Code)
-- Docker
-- Jenkins
+- Jenkins & DevOps toolchains
-- GitHub Actions
-- GitLab CI/CD
-- ArgoCD
-- Ansible
-- Grafana

 ### 🌱 Always Learning
-- Cloud-native solutions
+- Automation best practices
 - DevOps workflows
-- Automation best practices
+- Cloud-native concepts
+- New tools and technologies

 ### 👯 Looking to Collaborate On
+- Full-stack development projects
-- Open-source projects
+- Real-time / real-world projects
-- DevOps & cloud initiatives
+- Open-source initiatives

 ### 💬 Ask Me About
 - Python
-- Cloud setup
-- CI/CD pipelines
-- DevOps practices
-- Infrastructure automation
+- Your project ideas (I’d love to discuss & help)
+- Web development basics

 ### ⚡ Fun Fact
-I love sharing knowledge with peers 🚀
+I enjoy sharing knowledge, brainstorming ideas, and learning with peers 🚀

 ---